 Clubhouse was designed to get numerous teams on the same page and on one board.
 However, we understand that sometimes the workflow of one team is drastically different than another.

 For now, you can use our Workflow feature to keep custom workflows separate but still maintain visibility and nurture collaboration across the entire organization.
 Get started with Workflows here!

-We currently limit the size of attachments uploaded from a computer to Clubhouse.
+There is no limit to the size of file uploads made via a computer to Clubhouse.
 However, organizations on the Free plan may currently only upload files up to 10MB.
-That said - We don't impose any size limits to attachments uploaded from a cloud storage service, so if you have a Dropbox, Google Drive, or Box account, you should be able to attach large files from there.
+That said - We don't impose any size limits to attachments uploaded from a cloud storage service (e.g. Dropbox, Google Drive, or Box), so you should be able to attach larger files from there.